Aidoku/aidoku-rs/examples/example-source/README.md

-# Example Aidoku Source
+# Example Buny Source

-This is an example Aidoku source that implements most of the available features that the Aidoku source API provides.
+This is an example Buny source that implements most of the available features that the Buny source API provides.